-- The nature and responsibility of the position and, to the extent available, salary norms for persons in comparable positions at comparable companies; - The expertise of the individual executive; - The competitiveness of the market for the executive's services; and - The recommendations of the Chairman and Chief Executive Officer (except in the case of his own compensation).
+- · The nature and responsibility of the position and, to the extent available, salary norms for persons in comparable positions at comparable companies; - The expertise of the individual executive; - The performance and potential of the individual executive; - The competitiveness of the market for the executive's services; and - The recommendations of the Chairman and Chief Executive Officer (except in the case of his own compensation).

-2006 Decisions - Based on the factors described above Mr. Smith's salary remained at \$200,000, Mr. Koning's salary was increased to \$287,000 effective March 1, 2006, Mr. Haan's salary was increased to \$170,000 effective March 1, 2006, and Mr. Tooker's salary was increased to \$145,000 effective March 1, 2006.
+2007 Decisions - The Committee reviewed this information for the named executives in December, 2006 and recommended to the independent members of the Board of Directors the compensation of the Company's executive officers.
+Based on the factors described above Mr. Smith's salary remained at \$200,000, and effective March 1, 2007 Mr. Koning's salary was increased to \$295,610, Mr. Haan's salary was increased to \$257,500, and Mr. Swets' salary was increased to \$175,100.